-- a.
-LPS reasserted.
-After the interface has been in the reset or disabled state for at least the minimum TRESTORE time, the LLC causes the interface to be initialized and restored to normal operation by reactivating the LPS signal.
-(In the above diagram, the interface is shown in the disabled state with SYSCLK high-impedance inactive.
-However, the interface initialization sequence described here is also executed if the interface is merely reset but not yet disabled.) - b.
+- LPS reasserted.
+After the interface has been in the reset or disabled state for at least the minimum T{RESTORE} time, the LLC causes the interface to be initialized and restored to normal operation by reactivating the LPS signal.
+In Figure 27 the interface is shown in the disabled state with SYSCLK high-impedance inactive.
+However, the interface initialization sequence described here is also executed if the interface is merely reset but not yet disabled. - 2.
 SYSCLK activated.
-If the interface is disabled, the PHY re-activates its SYSCLK output when it detects that LPS has been reasserted.
-If the PHY has entered a low-power state, it takes between 5.3 ms and 7.3 ms for SYSCLK to be restored; if the PHY is not in a low-power state, SYSCLK is restored within 60 ns.
+If the interface is disabled, the PHY reactivates its SYSCLK output when it detects that LPS has been reasserted.
+If the PHY has entered a low-power state, it takes between 5.3 ms to 7.3 ms for SYSCLK to be restored; if the PHY is not in a low-power state, SYSCLK is restored within 60 ns.
 The PHY commences SYSCLK activity by driving the SYSCLK output low for half a cycle.
 Thereafter, the SYSCLK output is a 50% duty cycle square wave with a frequency of 49.152 MHz ±100 ppm (period of 20.345 ns).
 Upon the first full cycle of SYSCLK, the PHY drives the CTL and D terminals low for one cycle.
-The LLC is also required to drive its CTL, D, and LREQ outputs low during one of the first six cycles of SYSCLK (in the above diagram, this is shown as occurring in the first SYSCLK cycle). - c.
-Receive indicated.
-Upon the eighth SYSCLK cycle following reassertion of LPS, the PHY asserts the Receive state on the CTL lines and the data-on indication (all ones) on the D lines for one or more cycles (because the interface is in the differentiated mode of operation, the CTL and D lines are in the high-impedance state after the first cycle). - d.
+The LLC is also required to drive its CTL, D, and LREQ outputs low during one of the first six cycles of SYSCLK (this is shown in Figure 27 as occurring in the first SYSCLK cycle). - Receive indicated.
+Upon the eighth SYSCLK cycle following reassertion of LPS, the PHY asserts the receive state on the CTL lines and the data-on indication (all ones) on the D lines for one or more cycles (because the interface is in the differentiated mode of operation, the CTL and D lines are in the high-impedance state after the first cycle). - 4.
 Initialization complete.
 The PHY asserts the idle state on the CTL lines and logic 0 on the D lines.
 This indicates that the PHY-LLC interface initialization is complete and normal operation may commence.
 The PHY now accepts requests from the LLC via the LREQ line.

-Figure 27.
+Figure 28.
 Interface Initialization, ISO High